What is The Best Sensitive Skin Routine?

 4. Fragrances and Alcohol

-Synthetic fragrances, essential oils, and high concentrations of alcohol are common triggers for irritation.
+Synthetic fragrances, essential oils, and high concentrations of alcohol are among the most common triggers for irritation.

 5. Underlying Skin Conditions